calebhall/sockenote/README.md

 # sockenote

 <h3>What is Sockenote?</h3>

-Sockenote is a Javascript/html/css based program that allows you to draw on top of photos.
-It included multiple drawing features.
-Including a color wheel (for ultament coustibility).
-It also includes a brush size module Instead of a normal white canvas, It connects to the camera on your device, and allows you to draw on a live video.
-This video then can be drawn.
-When you are ready you can upload it, you can instantly upload it to the sockenote twitter.
-This feature allows anyone to see your work.
+Sockenote is an web application that allows user to draw on top of live camera feed.
+It includes multiple drawing features, such as a color wheel, and brush size module.
+When the user finishes their augmented drawing, they can share the result on the twitter <a href=”https://twitter.com/real_sockenote” target=”_blank”>@real_sockenote</a>.

 <h3> Why did I make this?????? </h3>